theronhitchman/linear-algebra/syllabus/index.md

     > an LU decomposition and discuss workaround, compute determinant of a square matrix,
     > compute the inverse of a square matrix

-##### Question: How can we solve a general system of linear equations?
-How can we tell if there is a solution?
-What shape will the solution set have?
-When will the solution be unique?
-Is there a computationally effective way to find the solution set?

  * Solving Systems of Equations (Chapter 3, CORE)

     > Solve a general (rectangular) system of linear equations using the reduced row-echelon form,